loganjhennessy/rent-right-old/docs/features.md

 Need to build actual python modules.

+- Code organization
+  - Need a script that will...
+  - Get a `mongoclient`
+  - Get all the units
+  - Get X and y from units
+  - Instantiate an estimator
+  - Run estimator through cross-val with X and y
+  - Print results, including number of records

+- Need a step where the text processing is done
+- Need to get the zip code count into an easy-to-call method

 - Add text stats to the units collection
 - Dig out specific features that aren't structured attributes
 - Find features that *are* in the structured attributes